Bilou4/hubble-berry/README.md

 ## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read CONTRIBUTING.md for details on our code of conduct, and the process to submit us pull requests.

 <!-- TODO -->
 <!-- ## Versioning